Requesting term time absence

 4) At any time other time specified by the school which is identified to parents prior to application.

-NOTE: Attendance records taken for a pupil over a 12 month rolling period, that falls below 95%, may result in an absence request being refused.
+NOTE: Attendance records taken for a pupil over a 12 month rolling period, that falls below 95%, is deemed poor attendance.

 How long will I be given under exceptional circumstances?